-We can see in Map #2 this map that the ODF groups have a higher number of communities with toilet use > 50 percent.
-We have 6 ODF communities in Lofa and 3 ODF communities in Nimba compared with only 1 community in the non ODF community with more than 50 percent toilet use.
+Map 2 indicates that the ODF groups have a higher number of communities with toilet use > 50%.
+There are six ODF communities in Lofa and three ODF communities in Nimba compared with only one community among the non-ODF communities with more than 50% toilet use.

-Experiences with Toilet Construction
+Experiences With Toilet Construction

-The quantitative and qualitative data seemed to indicate that the amount of toilets per household relative to community status was very low across both Nimba and Lofa counties.
+The quantitative and qualitative data seemed to indicate that the number of toilets per household relative to community status was very low across both Nimba and Lofa counties.
 For example, one IDI female participant in Nimba county noted that only three households had toilets out of all the households in her neighborhood.

-"Only three person have toilet in my neighborhood"
+"Only three person have toilet in my neighborhood."
 (Nimba County, Sanniquelle, ODF, Woman)

 This FGD participant was in an ODF community.
-In fact, many of the ODF communities noted low numbers of toilets in their and other communities.
+In fact, many of the ODF communities noted low numbers of toilets both in their own and in other communities.

-"Yes, there are three (3) toilets in Ketougbain and there are three (3) household in Zegbain."
+"Yes, there are three toilets in Ketougbain and there are three household[s] in Zegbain."
 (Nimba County, Darvoryee Community, ODF, Woman)